 They also provide a good barrier against putrefaction and other harmful microorganisms.
 As a result, the kimchi will not smell or taste bad when stored in a ceramic jar.

 In conclusion, glass and ceramic jars are preferable.
 But you can ferment kimchi in a plastic container.
-In this case, you need to make sure that it’s food-grade plastic and doesn’t contain any harmful chemicals.
+In this case, you must ensure that it’s food-grade plastic containing no harmful chemicals.

 We are at the end of the article.
-Hopefully, it helped you understand the safety risks of using plastic containers for fermenting purposes and how you can get rid of these problems.
+Hopefully, it helped you understand the safety risks of using plastic containers for fermenting purposes and how to eliminate these problems.
 So now, if you know how to ferment kimchi, nothing should be a barrier anymore.